 Even with a down season, three Raiders are headed to the majors.
-Freshman Josh Archer and junior Justin Sims will leave the university early to pursue a career in the majors.
+Freshman Josh Archer and iunior Justin Sims will leave the university early to pursue a career in the ner-up status at the SBC tournabasketball squad last season with an average of 18.2 points per game.